frannerin/AlloViz/docs/source/README.rst

 correlation of atom movement or dihedrals, or interaction energies, depending on the package selected.
-Moreover, for example for movement correlation, the movement tracked can be that of the whole residue, its center of mass, its alpha-C or its beta-C; and it can be calculated as the Pearson’s correlation coefficient, Mutual Information (MI) or Linear MI (LMI).
-See all the :ref:`options <table:Network construction methods>`.
+Moreover, for example for movement correlation, the movement tracked can be that of the whole residue, its center of mass, its alpha-C or beta-C; and it can be calculated as the Pearson’s correlation coefficient, Mutual Information (MI) or Linear MI (LMI).
+See all the `options <https://alloviz.readthedocs.io/en/paper/table.html>`__.

 The resulting network can be analyzed with edge centrality metrics algorithms provided by the Python package